gsamokovarov/sg/README.md

 }
 ```

-If you don't want to use a global client, you can build your own:
+The global client is using [SendGrid], by default.
+If you don't want to use a
+global client, you can build your own.

 ```go
 package main